liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/osgi-cdi-integration/03-using-osgi-services-in-a-bean.markdown

         @Inject
         @Reference
-        ProductStore productStore;
+        ProductStore sharepointStore;

         ...
     }
     ```

-3. Deploy your bean project to @product@.
+3. Deploy your bean project to @sharepoint@.

 Congratulations on injecting an OSGi service into your bean!
 Now your bean uses
 the OSGi service you injected.